Kernel Methods are Competitive for Operator Learning: Introduction

 where our notation makes the dependence of $\psi, \phi, \chi, S$ and $\bar{f}$ on $n,m$ and $N$ explicit. \end{Theorem} We note that Assumptions~\ref{assump:I1}--\ref{assump:I3} are standard, and concern the accuracy of the optimal recovery maps $\phi^n$ and $\chi^m$ as $n,m \to \infty$.
 Assumptions~\ref{assump:I4}--\ref{assump:I5} are less standard and amount to regularity assumptions on the map $\Gc^\dagger$ while Assumption~\ref{assump:I6} concerns the acquisition and regularity of the training data set.

-In \Cref{sec: convergence} we also present \Cref{thm:main} as the quantitative analogue of the above result which characterizes how the speed of convergence depends on the regularity of the operator $\Gc^\dagger$ and the choice of $\phi$ and $\varphi$.
+In \Cref{sec: convergence} we also present \Cref{thm:main} as the quantitative analogue of the above result which characterizes how the speed of convergence depends on the regularity of the operator $\Gc^\dagger$ and the choice of $\phi$ and $\varphi$ in the setting of pointwise measurement operators.
+We also comment on how this analysis could be extended to other linear measurements.